ssiloti/bep-persistent-credit/one-hop-rep.rst

 sig
     A cryptographic signature of the dictionary with this key removed.
 The signature must be generated using the client's private key.

 The client's reputation id is always implied based on context.
+When the client receives a state dictionary for a subject at an intermediary for which the client already has a state stored locally the new state supersedes the old state only if all state values are greater-than-or-equal-to those in the stored state.

 Impact on DHT